Quebec election: Legault forced to defend COVID-19 rules in conservative riding

 Legault was also hit by Liberal Leader Dominique Anglade on Tuesday, who accused the premier of copying her, after the two parties made similar announcements two days in a row.
 Both parties on Tuesday announced measures they said would give up to $2,000 a year to people over the age of 70 -- a proposal that the Liberals first made last year.

-One day earlier, both parties also announced personal income tax cuts -- an idea Anglade also took credit for.
+One day earlier, both parties also promised personal income tax cuts.
+Anglade took credit for Legault's tax-cut pledge because the Liberals had previously announced they would cut income taxes.
 "Francois Legault is a copier, and plagiarism is a reason for dismissal," Anglade told a Quebec City news conference.

 Anglade said seniors making under $50,000 a year would benefit from the maximum amount with her "seniors' allowance" plan, which she costed at $2 billion.